VFW (film)

-VFW is a 2019 American action horror film directed by Joe Begos and starring Stephen Lang, William Sadler, Martin Kove and Fred Williamson.
+VFW is a 2019 American action splatter film directed by Joe Begos and starring Stephen Lang, William Sadler, Martin Kove and Fred Williamson.
 The film premiered at the 2019 Fantastic Fest in Austin, Texas, and released to theaters, VOD, and Digital HD on February 14, 2020.

 Plot

 Boz, the leader of a psychotic gang, deals a powerful and addictive new drug called Hype.
-His members, dubbed Hypers, are completely hooked on his product so much he makes one of the members, Lucy, jump off a balcony to her death when he drops a baggie of Hype off it.
+His members, dubbed Hypers, are completely hooked on his product so much he makes one of the members, Lucy, jump off a balcony to her death when he drops a vial of Hype off it.
 Lucy's younger sister Elizabeth, nicknamed Lizard, witnesses this and steals Boz's stash while fleeing from Boz when he catches her in the act.

 Elsewhere Fred Parras, an Army Veteran from the Vietnam War, meets up with his friend Abe Hawkins.
 They go to Fred's bar, a V.F.W.
 (Veterans of Foreign Wars) hangout, where they meet up with their old army friends Walter Reed, Lou Clayton, Thomas "Z" Zabriski, and Doug McCarthy.
 The friends wish to celebrate Fred's birthday, much to his chagrin, and relive their glory days.
 Later, young Army Ranger Shaun Mason, who is on leave to see his wife, joins them.
 The night turns chaotic when Lizard enters the bar, and Boz's brother Roadie hacks off one of Doug's arms with an ax.

-Fred and the Veterans fight off Roadie and his men, with Fred killing Roadie with his Sawed-off Shotgun.
+Fred and the Veterans fight off Roadie and his men, with Fred killing Roadie with his sawed-off shotgun.
 Wanting to get Doug medical help, Z and Fred try to flee to Z's truck, only for Boz's right-hand woman, Gutter, to slice open Z's neck with her machete.
 Fred and Walter attempt the truck again, but Gutter sneaks up on Fred and begins strangling him with a chain demanding him to “give it back!”
 Fred survives by stabbing Gutter with the truck keys and returns to his bar.
-He demands Lizard to tell the truth about her and the attacks, but she remains silent.
+He demands Lizard tell the truth about her and the attacks, but she remains silent.

 Lou later finds out why they are being attacked after finding the backpack with the stolen stash in a toilet tank and wishes to make a deal with Boz.
 Lizard, however, says that because they killed Roadie, Boz will never let them live, and the only option the Veterans have is to defend themselves against the Hypers.
 They prepare makeshift weapons from the bar’s furniture and traps reminiscent of those used in the Vietnam War.
 The Veterans are put through Hell when Boz's Hypers, including the hulking member Tank, break into the barricaded bar giving them a bloody battle.
 Having reached his breaking point, Lou decides to make a deal with Boz to save himself and his friends.
 Boz does not comply and decides to shoot and kill Lou, but not before Lou takes out more of Boz's men.